sanzeeb3/PHP-PayPal-IPN/README.md

 [2]: https://developer.paypal.com

 Once you have your sandbox account setup, you simply create a PHP script that will be your IPN listener.
-In that script, use the `IPNListener()` class as shown below.
+In that script, use the `IpnListener()` class as shown below.
 For a more thoroughly documented example, take a look at the `example/ipn.php` script in the source code.